merenlab/anvio/anvio/docs/workflows/ecophylo.md

 To remove partial genes from the ecophylo analysis, the user can assign `true` for `--filter-out-partial-gene-calls` parameter so that only complete open-reading frames are processed.

 {:.notice}
-What is below is the default settings in the ecophylo %(workflow-config)s file.
+Below is the default settings in the ecophylo %(workflow-config)s file.

 ```bash
 {